 Crocus plants are drought tolerant and don't usually require any specialized care, including watering.
 In fact, it's best if the planting area is relatively dry throughout the summer while the corms are dormant.
 Excess water during the dormancy period can lead to root rot and disease.
 In the fall when the flowers bloom, you can hold off on watering if your area gets at least 1 1/2 inches of rain per week.

-Crocus multiplies every year.
+Crocus multiplies every year by producing new corms.
 However, after about four to six years, perennial crocus can become overcrowded.
-You can divide and replant the corms in any year.
+You can divide and replant the corms any year.
 Do this as soon as the blooms and foliage begin to fade at the tail-end of the fall.
 Unsure of when to divide crocus?
 It's also OK to wait a few years.
 When flower numbers begin to stagnate or decrease, it's definitely a sign that it's time to divide the corms.

 To keep the corms dormant until next year, put them in a large container or bucket and fill it with sand.
 Keep the bucket in a cool, dry location like a pantry or a very dry basement.
 In the spring, plant the corms after your last frost date.
 If locating and digging up the corms seems like an annoying task to undertake every year, you can make it a bit easier by planting the corms inside containers or buckets that you plant deeply in the ground.
-In zones 6 and higher, you don't need to worry about winterizing saffron crocus.
+In zones 5 through 8, you don't need to worry about winterizing saffron crocus.

 You can grow saffron crocus in order to harvest the earthy-tasting threads that emanate from the center of each flower.
 To gather the saffron pieces, wait until the flowers bloom.
 The threads need to be harvested right away.
 Harvest at midday when the cup-shaped flowers are fully open as they close at night and on gloomy days.

 Gently pluck the red-orange threads from the flowers and bring them inside.
 Spread them onto a baking sheet and leave them to dry at room temperature.
 You'll know they're dry enough because they'll crumble easily when touched.
-You can keep the dried threads in an airtight container for up to two years.
+You can keep the dried threads in an airtight container for several years.

 Common Pests and Other Problems for Crocus